-80 year old secret of world class photographers revealed
+Visualise!
+80 year old secret of world class photographer revealed

-Learning to “pre-visualise” your image gives you the edge.
+Learning to “visualise” the image you want gives you the edge.

 Visualisation – a world-class skill anyone can learn.

-Photographers are distinguished from “snappers” by consistently and deliberately making images rather than capturing by good fortune.
-World-class photographers have a detailed image in their mind before the button is pressed.
+Photographers are distinguished from “snappers” by consistently and deliberately making photos which spark a vivid image in the viewers mind.
+The photographer relies on a clear image in their own minds to guide the creation of this image, rather than capturing by good fortune like the snapper.
+World-class photographers visualise a detailed image in their mind before the button is pressed.

 …lies in the selection by the photographer and in his understanding of the photographic processes at his command.
-The photographer visualizes his conception of the subject as presented in the final print.
-He achieves the expression of his visualization through his technique – aesthetic, intellectual, and mechanical.
+The photographer visualises his conception of the subject as presented in the final print.
+He achieves the expression of his visualisation through his technique – aesthetic, intellectual, and mechanical.

 Ansel Adams; “The Studio Annual of Camera Art”, 1934

 What is visualisation?
 Simple.
 It is a detailed image in your minds-eye of how you want your final picture to look.
-A successful picture will recreate the detailed image in your mind as a picture on-screen or print.
+A successful photograph will recreate the detailed image in your mind as a picture on-screen or print.
+But the viewer who sees it will get an experience beyond a mere picture.
+A successful image will come alive in the viewers mind.

 Creating the mind-image?
 It takes a little practice.
-As we all have images in our heads the trick is to make the image a good one.
-Once you have an idea for your picture, plan it out – fill out the details.
-Keep the image in your head by constantly referring to it.
+As we all have images in our heads.
+The trick is to make the image a good one.
+When you visualise an idea for your picture, plan it out – fill out the details.
+Keep the image in your head.
+Refer to it constantly.
 You learn to develop that detailed image by learning to observe the outside world.
 When you look at someone’s hair look at the texture and how the light falls on it.
 Check the way the shadows fall on their face.
 Observe sitting positions that flatter their body shape.
 You see a million details of the world around you every day.
-Learning to create an image in your head is about visualising those details.
+Learning to create a true image in your head is about being able to visualise those details in your minds-eye.

-Taking the picture… When you have created an exciting image in your minds-eye you have already got your picture.
+Taking the picture… When you are able to visualise an exciting image in your minds-eye you have already got your picture.
 Next create it in-camera.
 Command the digital processes to recreate what you want for the final image.
 NOW, and not before, set up your camera.
 Then take the picture.

 Camera control is essential, auto-mode will definitely not recreate what is in your head.
-Your technical skills are essential.
 What you will find is that as your minds-eye image-making gets better, your technical skills increase to match it.
 Work at it and images on-screen will flow from images in your mind.

 Great pictures